bcdipesh/bcdipesh/README.md

 Software Engineering Student
 ----------------------------

-As a recent graduate with a Bachelor of Science in Honors Computing and experience as a Full-Stack Developer at Friend For You Tech Pvt.
+As a recent graduate with a Bachelor of Science in Honors Computing and experience as a Front End Developer at Friend For You Tech Pvt.
 Ltd, I bring a unique combination of technical and creative skills to the table.
-With a passion for problem-solving and a drive to constantly learn and grow, I am currently pursuing my dream of becoming a software engineer through the 800-hour online coding bootcamp with Springboard.
+With a passion for creating visually appealing and user-friendly web applications and a drive to constantly learn and grow, I am currently pursuing my dream of advancing my front end development skills through the 800-hour online coding bootcamp with Springboard.

-My experience includes developing and designing websites using HTML5, CSS3, JavaScript, and ReactJS, as well as implementing APIs, designing NoSQL databases, and utilizing Git and GitHub.
+My experience includes developing and designing websites and Single Page Applications (SPA) using HTML5, CSS3, JavaScript, ReactJS, and React-Bootstrap, as well as utilizing Git and GitHub for version control.

-My values include teamwork, collaboration, and a commitment to creating positive change in the world, as demonstrated through my Full-Stack SPA project, "Save-A-Buiz".
-To find out more about me, visit my portfolio at bcdipesh.netlify.app or connect with me on LinkedIn.
+My values include teamwork, collaboration, and a commitment to creating positive change in the world.
+To find out more about me and my front end development skills, visit my portfolio at bcdipesh.netlify.app or connect with me on LinkedIn.

 * 🌍  I'm based in Falls Church Virginia, USA
 * 🖥️  See my portfolio at [My Portfolio](https://bcdipesh.netlify.app)